-At the company’s annual general meeting on Thursday, German asset manager Union Investment — one of Adidas’ largest shareholders — is set to request the German sportswear giant discloses the findings of an internal inquest into the handling of misconduct allegations levelled at former collaborator Ye, according to Financial Times report published on Tuesday.
+At the company’s annual general meeting on Thursday, German asset manager Union Investment — one of Adidas’ largest shareholders — is set to request the German sportswear giant discloses the findings of an internal inquest into the handling of misconduct allegations levelled at former collaborator Ye, according to a Financial Times report published on Tuesday.

 Janne Werning, Union Investment’s head of ESG, will urge the brand to disclose the results of the investigation “here and now.”
 He will also demand the company “transparently clean up the scandal,” according to the Financial Times report.